brafdlog/caspion/README.md

 - [x] Extract configuration logic to a config file.
 - [x] Encrypt the configuration file
 - [x] Update README with full instructions on setting up the project.
-- [ ] Create a script to make initial YNAB setup easier
+- [x] Create a script that collects data to make initial YNAB setup easier
   - [x] Fetch budget id from ynab
   - [x] Account ids from ynab
   - [x] Prints categories from YNAB
   - [x] Expose the result of this script
-  - [ ] Account ids from financial institutions
+  - [x] Account ids from financial institutions
 - [ ] Take classification logic from a json instead of code
 - [ ] Google sheets integration
   - [ ] Add ui for authenticating with google instead of oauth link in the console